 A valid driver’s license

 My sister has recently been to Crete with her husband.
 She was meant to rent a car, except when she pulled out her license she realized it had expired more than a year ago.
 In fact, she had been driving her car around Sardinia on an expired license for a long time!
 Good thing her husband could drive the car, but the minute she got home she had to go to renew her license.
-Having a valid license is one of the most basic road trip essentials.

 Rental car insurance

 Number one in the list of road trip essentials would have to be a car, right?
 While most people who go on road trips own their own cars, there is a rising number of city dwellers who have given up on them up to make a go at living an automobile-free life.
 They are able to get 99% of tasks done on foot, by bicycle, or by using public transportation – which is great for the environment.

 All it takes is one fender bender to turn a fun holiday into a financial nightmare, so it is definitely better to pay this cost up front to avoid shelling out a lot later.
 It is the most basic of road trip necessities, really.

-A cooler filled with drinks and snacks
+A cooler filled with drinks and road trip snacks

 Besides, a cooler has to be in any road trip packing list as it will also keep a happy vibe going inside the car, as thirst and hunger pangs will be kept at bay by the supplies at hand whenever the distances between convenience stores are too long.
 Just be sure to buy plenty of ice beforehand, and keep refreshing it as it melts.